ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_QCOM_ycbcr_degamma.md

 difference is significant.
 Performing the “sRGB degamma” prior to range expansion can introduce artifacts if the content uses `VK_SAMPLER_YCBCR_RANGE_ITU_NARROW` encoding.
-Nevertheless, using sRGB can make sense for certain use-cases where camera YCbCr images are known to be encoded with sRGB (or a pure gamma 2.2) transfer function and are known to use full-range encoding.
+Nevertheless, using sRGB can make sense for certain use cases where camera YCbCr images are known to be encoded with sRGB (or a pure gamma 2.2) transfer function and are known to use full-range encoding.

-For those use-cases, this extension leverages the GPU ability to enable sRGB degamma at little cost, and can improve quality because texture filtering is able to occur in linear space.
+For those use cases, this extension leverages the GPU ability to enable sRGB degamma at little cost, and can improve quality because texture filtering is able to occur in linear space.